ashwath-bala-s/Twitter-Sentimental-Analysis/README.md

 • Developed a Logistic Regression model to classify the sentiments of tweets.

 • Achieved an F1 score of 0.77, demonstrating effective sentiment classification.

+**Observation:**

+•	Most of the tweets are related to iphone, apple, samsung, sony but punctuations are also included in top common words.

+•	Few more common words are instagram, love, cute, twitter, phone, rt (which stands for re-tweeted)

 **Skills:** Machine Learning · Data Pre-Processing · Contraction Mapping · Tokenization · Lemmatization · Feature Extraction · Logistic Regression